serp-spider/documentation/docs/search-engine/google/parse-page.md

 Firstly they are divided in three distinct regions: **natural** (organic), **paid** (adwords) and **graph results** and each of them has its own results types.
 Graph result are **not supported** by the library.

-Through there is a great diversity of results the library gives you the api to work with them, here we document how to work with it.
+There is a great diversity of results and the library gives you the api to work with them, here we document how you will work with.

 ## Natural Results